-Putting your house on the market at the right time can net you a higher selling price.
+Selling your house at the right time can net you a higher price.

 Historical trends prove this.

 But listing your home for sale at the wrong time can result in scenarios that every home seller wants to avoid: